-When it’s time to sow your garden seeds, do it right!
-Sow seeds more easily with seed tape, soak your seeds to boost germination rates, and speed up germination with our tips!
+When you’re sowing your garden seeds, do it right!
+Sow seeds more easily with seed tape, soak your seeds to boost germination rates, and speed up germination with our excellent tips!

 1. Space Out Seeds With Seed Tape

 Do you find it hard to space out your seeds accurately?
 Then make your own seed tape.
 This method is perfect for spacing out smaller seeds.